DoFa-Tech/token-time-tracker/README.md

 token-time-tracker <userId>
 ```

-This will fetch your Claude Code usage data and send it to the configured API endpoint.
+This will fetch your Claude Code usage data and send it to the TokenTi.me API endpoint.
+You can get your userId from the [Token Time Website](https://tokenti.me).

 ### Test Mode
 ```bash
 token-time-tracker <userId> --test
 ```

-In test mode, the tool will send data to `http://localhost:8787/api` instead of the production API.
+In test mode, the tool will send data to `http://localhost:3000/api` instead of the production API.

 ## What it does